-A total of 22 MM proposals (8 Coho and 14 Chinook) were received by the PSC for 2013 marking activities (Appendix E).
-Of these, 21 were received from southern British Columbia (BC) and southern United States (US) and one proposal was received from Alaska Department of Fish and Game (ADFG).
-This proposal is to mass mark 300,000 Chinook in Cook Inlet Alaska.
-However, the recoveries from this small release are all projected to occur within Alaska, and therefore would not impact other agencies' programs.
-All BC and southern US proposals are summarized in Table 2-1.
-These 21 proposals represent all known MM programs that have international ramifications and/or sampling impacts on other agencies.
+A total of 23 MM proposals (8 Coho and 15 Chinook) were received by the PSC for 2014 marking activities (Appendix E).
+Of these, one was received from southern British Columbia (BC) and 22 from southern United States (US).
+All proposals are summarized in Table 2-1 and details on the proposed releases are summarized in Appendix J. These proposals represent all known MM programs that have international ramifications and/or sampling impacts on other agencies.
+These 23 proposals represent all known MM programs that have international ramifications and/or sampling impacts on other agencies.
 Proposals were not requested for spring and summer Chinook stocks from the Snake River Basin, because, as identified in previous reviews, there is a lack of marine recoveries from these groups.